 .NET Core is a new free version of .NET Framework, which is an open-source development platform released and maintained by Microsoft.
 This is a cross-platform framework that runs on Windows, macOS, and Linux operating systems.
 It can be used to create different types of applications such as mobile, desktop, web, cloud, IoT, machine learning, microservices, game, etc.

-• The inbuilt MVC pattern and Dependency Injection allow to build applications that are easier to test and maintain.
+- The inbuilt MVC pattern and Dependency Injection allow you to build applications that are easier to test and maintain.

-• Many .Net Framework features are removed from .NET Core by Microsoft since .NET Core is developed for hosting .NET applications in cross platforms.
+- Many .Net Framework features are removed from .NET Core by Microsoft since .NET Core is developed for hosting .NET applications on cross platforms.

 .NET Core is a powerful and flexible option for building cross-platform .NET applications.
 It is well-suited for modern, cloud-based applications and offers a wide range of development tools and resources.
 However, it is important to consider the potential limitations when determining if it is the right choice for your specific needs.